wvdlaan/todomvc/README.md

 On my machine I'm not seeing any intermediate rendering.
 So it seems like React is doing its job!

-## The render request
+## Rendering with Quiescent

 All rendering is handled in `render.cljs`.
 The easiest way to open `render.cljs` is to position the cursor in any occurance of `render/main` and press `ctrl-.`,
 ie: _control_ + _dot_.

-This will take you to the definition of `request-render`.
+This will take you to the definition of `render/main`.
-`request-render` uses a boolean atom, `render-pending?`, in combination with `.requestAnimationFrame` to make sure that the total amount of renders will be less or equal to the browser refresh rate.
+`render/main` uses a boolean atom, `render-pending?`, in combination with `.requestAnimationFrame` to make sure that the total amount of renders will be less or equal to the browser refresh rate.